 - 4/4 size – 5 feet and above

-However, if you fall between sizes, it is usually best to stick with the smaller cello size.
-You see, cellists are generally more comfortable with an instrument that’s slightly too small than one that’s too big.
+However, if you’re between sizes, it’s best to go with the smaller cello size.
+Cellists usually find a slightly smaller instrument more comfortable than one that’s too big.

 Measuring the Player

-Based on the value you get, you can then compare it with this table and determine the arm length’s ideal cello size.
+Compare the value you get with this table to determine the ideal cello size for the arm length.

 - 1/4 size – 18 to 20 inches long